Mlibizi

 Mlibizi is a village on the southern shore of Lake Kariba.
 Mlibizi is situated in Matabeleland North province in Zimbabwe.
-Mlibizi is a popular fishing resort amongst the white community and is the terminal of the Kariba Ferries car and passenger ferry.
+Mlibizi is a popular fishing resort amongst the white community and is the terminal of the Kariba Ferries, which offers car and passenger ferry service.

 Mlibizi Aerodrome

-A single untarred runway exists outside the camp for use with light aircraft.
+A single untarred runway exists outside the camp for use by light aircraft.